joshuabach/gnucash-web/README.md

 Installation
 ------------

-*GnuCash Web* is available on PyPi, so you can simply install it via `pip install gnucash_web`.
-Additionally, you will need to install `mysql` or `psycopg2`, depending on which backend you want to use.
+*GnuCash Web* is [available on PyPI](https://pypi.org/project/GnuCash-Web/), so you can simply install it via `pip install gnucash_web`.
+Additionally, you may need to install `mysql` or `psycopg2`, depending on which backend you want to use (sqlite backend ist included in the python standard library).

 Note that at least Python 3.8 is required.